 The Hotel Colorado in Glenwood Springs is finishing up major renovations to be completed by winter 2020.
 Under its new ownership, the historic hotel is remodeling its meeting rooms, guest rooms, and common spaces while staying true to its history.
 In the process, there have been some significant historic discoveries.

-Opening in 2020, Kinship Landing is a new hotel concept that will offer what today’s travelers demand: authentic and engaging travel experiences that connect them to the local community.
+Opening late 2020 in Downtown Colorado Springs, Kinship Landing is a new hotel concept that will offer what today’s travelers demand: authentic and engaging travel experiences that connect them to the local community.
 The boutique hotel will feature a community space to talk about the day’s adventures along with lockers equipped with charging stations and available for gear storage, an inviting bar area and more.

 Gravity Haus will debut in December 2019 and is a ski-in/ski-out boutique property in Breckenridge.
 Designed to activate a community of like-minded outdoor enthusiasts year-round, Gravity Haus will offer ongoing insider experiences ranging from outdoor excursions to social programming and will feature 60 distinctly curated rooms.
 Onsite amenities at Gravity Haus will include Dryland fitness and a sports recovery center, expert-led backcountry experiences, a super trampoline, farm-to-cup Unravel coffee, nourishing dining at Cabin Juice, Japanese-inspired onsen and more.

 But Denver metro has more!
-Here’s a rundown of new hotels that have or will open in 2018, 2019, and beyond.
+Here’s a rundown of new hotels that opened in 2018 and 2019.

 Another independent hotel, the Source Hotel + Market Hall, opened in September 2018.
 This collection of independent retail, and restaurants, with 100 hotel rooms in the heart of Denver’s River North Art District billed as a “Lifestyle Hotel and Artisan Market Hall.”
 Again, this is a newly developed area with limited street parking, but there is a parking structure next to the hotel.

-With an address near Coors Field, the Hilton Garden Inn Union Station will reuse the historic Denver Hose Company No. 1 building, one of the city’s oldest and most unique landmarks.
-This hotel is scheduled to open in February 2019.
+With an address near Coors Field, the Hilton Garden Inn Union Station reuses the historic Denver Hose Company No. 1 building, one of the city’s oldest and most unique landmarks.
+This hotel debuted in 2019.

 Staybridge Suites Denver Downtown Hotel is an extended stay option in the Tremont Place Complex of downtown.
-Opened in June 2018, this hotel offers another budget-friendly option to include complimentary breakfast.
+Opened in June 2018, this hotel is another budget-friendly option to include complimentary breakfast.

-Another Cherry Creek hotel that recently opened in October 2018 with yet another rooftop pool is the Jacquard Denver Cherry Creek.
+Another Cherry Creek hotel opened in October 2018 with yet another rooftop pool, the Jacquard Denver Cherry Creek.
 This Denver metro hotels offers 201 rooms and suites ranging from 400 to 585 square feet.
 Get in touch with nature and soak in the sun with its panoramic views of the Rocky Mountains from its rooftop bar and pool.

-Two Element Hotels by Marriott are planned to open in Denver in the spring of 2019.
+Two Element Hotels by Marriott opened in Denver in the spring of 2019.
 One will open in Golden Triangle District off of downtown, the Element Denver Downtown East, while the other will be located near the airport, the Element Denver International Airport.

-And yet another exciting opening near the Denver International Airport is the December 2018 debut of the Marriott branded Gaylord.
+And yet another exciting opening near the Denver International Airport was the December 2018 debut of the Marriott-branded Gaylord.
 The Gaylord Rockies Resort & Convention Center in Aurora, Colorado, will officially open its doors on Tuesday, Dec.
 18, 2018.
-The brand-new resort, a marquee property for Marriott International, is the fifth Gaylord Hotels resort in the nation and one of the largest hospitality industry projects to break ground in the U.S. since 2016.
-Once completed, it will be the largest combined resort and convention center in Colorado.
+The resort, a marquee property for Marriott International, was the fifth Gaylord Hotels resort in the nation and one of the largest hospitality industry projects to break ground in the U.S. at the time.
+It is now the largest combined resort and convention center in Colorado.

 Over the last several years, we’ve reviewed Denver’s newest hotels as they’ve opened including the Crawford Hotel at Denver’s Union Station, the Westin Denver Airport, The Maven, The ART Hotel, and Hyatt Place Denver Downtown.
 We’ve also written about the scoop of hotel openings and renovations in Metro Denver, including the new Extended Stay Residence Inn Boulder Broomfield/Interlocken and Embassy Suites by Hilton Boulder, as well as the renovated historic Hotel Boulderado.

 Opened in August 2017, the Kimpton Hotel Born Denver (pictured below) is located next to Denver’s iconic Union Station.
-The new 199-room hotel features a street-level patio and rooftop patio, a 2,000 square-foot fitness center and two local-inspired, chef-driven restaurants and bars.
+The 199-room hotel features a street-level patio and rooftop patio, a 2,000-square-foot fitness center, and two local-inspired, chef-driven restaurants and bars.